ericcccsliu/imc-prosperity-2/README.md

 ## tools 🛠️

 Instead of relying heavily on open-source tools for visualization and backtesting, which many successful teams did, we decided instead to build our tools in-house.
-This, overall, was a good decision–while it didn't pay off as much as we hoped (more on this later), we were able to tailor our tools heavily for our own needs.
-We built two main tools for use throughout the competition: a backtester and a visualization dashboard.
+This gave us the ability to tailor our tools heavily to our own needs.
+We built two main tools: a backtester and a visualization dashboard.

 ### backtester 🔙

+We realized we needed a comprehensive backtesting environment in the tutorial round.
+Our backtester was built to take in historical data and a trading algorithm.
+With the historical data, it would construct all the necessary information (replicating the actual trading environment perfectly) that our trading algorithm needed, input it into our trading algorithm, and receive the orders that our algorithm would send.
+Then, it would match those orders to the orderbook in the historical data to generate trades.
+In order to simulate market making, our backtester would also look at trades between bots from historical data.
+If there was a trade between bots at a price worse than our own quotes, we'd attribute the trade to ourselves.
+After running, our backtester would create a log file in the exact same format as the Prosperity website.

+Because we often found ourselves backtesting over various parameters to find the best combination, we also modified our trader class to optionally take in parameters as a dictionary upon instantiation.
+This allowed us to quickly gridsearch over all possible parameters in our backtests by setting up simple loops, allowing us to quickly optimize our ideas.

-### dashapp 💨
+### dashboard 💨

-The dashapp we developed helped us a lot during the early rounds on finding how to generate more pnl and looking for desirable trades our algorithm didn't do or undesirable trades our algorithm did.
-The most helpful feature in my opinion was the syncing feature, where we coded out such that the whole dashapp would be synced to the exact timestamp whenever we clicked on the dash charts.
-We also enabled manually typing in timestamp and displaying the orderbook at the given timestamp.
+The dashboard we developed helped us a lot during the early rounds in pnl generation, allowing us to develop new alpha, and later optimize our alphas by finding desirable trades our algorithm didn't do or undesirable trades that our algorithm did.
+One extremely helpful feature we developed was a syncing functionality, where clicking on a graph (or entering a specific timestamp manually) would synchronize all visualizations to that timestamp, allowing us to explore local anomalies in depth.

 ![332262673-fb1ab2d8-72a6-4d95-bbaa-ab15cd578a8d](https://github.com/ericcccsliu/imc-prosperity-2/assets/62641231/5878101d-53e3-46c1-a646-85bb84bd0b3d)
 <p align="center">